Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Robust Tracking Analysis via Standard IQCs

+The value \(\gamma\) specified in Theorem \ref{theo1} represents the maximal \(\mathcal{L}_2\) gain across all permissible parameter trajectories.
+Specifically, it defines the upper bound on the worst-case Relative Integral of the Square of the Error (RISE) between the closed-loop reference model and the NN controlled system.
+This worst-case scenario accounts for the NN controller parameters \(\Lambda\) and $\alpha$ and their associated training error \(\epsilon\), providing crucial insights into the system's behaviour under the influence of uncertainties \(\Delta_{\delta}\) and \(\Delta_{\epsilon}\).

+The result of Theorem \ref{theo1} is particularly significant, as it implies that, by relying solely on the known quantities \(d(t)\) and \(\hat{x}(t)\), we can predict the behaviour of the uncertain system controlled by the NN.
+More specifically, it allows us to determine the expected regions and boundaries within which the system’s output will remain, despite uncertainties and nonlinearities.

-\end{proof} The value $\gamma$ in Theorem \ref{theo1} generally represents the largest $ \mathcal{L}_2$ gain overall allowable parameter trajectories.
-In this case, it gives information about the worst case of the worst case of RISE between the closed loop reference model and the closed-loop system with neural controller under neural controller parameters $\Lambda$ and its training error $\epsilon$.
-This information is valuable as it provides prior knowledge about the behavior of the interconnected plant submitted to the uncertainty $\Delta$.
-In other words, the result of this theorem can be used to improve the robustness of the NN controller by making the dynamical error smaller which will guarantee a better performance of the NN controller when it is implemented.
-This worst-case measure is also an indication of the appearance likelihood of any undesirable behavior in the closed-loop system when adopting the designed NN controller.
+This insight is particularly crucial in control applications, as it facilitates the assessment of the robustness and reliability of the neural network controller in maintaining stability and performance under varying conditions.
+By characterising these boundaries, we gain a deeper understanding of the extent to which the trained neural controller approximates the desired closed-loop reference model.
+Moreover, this formulation provides a foundation for further optimisation, enabling the refinement of the neural controller to enhance its adaptability and accuracy in real-world applications.
+The worst-case result can be leveraged to improve the robustness of the NN controller by minimising the dynamical error, thereby guaranteeing better performance when implemented.
+Additionally, this worst-case measure serves as an indicator of the likelihood of undesirable behaviour emerging within the closed-loop system when employing the designed NN controller.

-On the other hand, the equation (\ref{referror}) holds substantial significance as it delineates the correlation between the expected error in a system with neural networks (NN) and the reference model, with the upper limit set by term $\frac{2\gamma}{1-\gamma}$ multiplied by the reference model norm.
-As a result of this crucial relationship, it is possible to understand how the NN operates and predict the worst-case scenario for the system.
-As a result of understanding this equation, we can improve risk management as well as fine-tune the system so that deviations from the reference model are minimized.
+Such insights are invaluable for enhancing the robustness of NN controllers by reducing the dynamical error, ultimately ensuring superior performance upon implementation.
+Furthermore, this worst-case performance measure serves as a predictive tool for assessing the potential occurrence of adverse behaviours within the closed-loop system equipped with the NN controller.
+This predictive capability is instrumental in preemptively addressing and mitigating risks associated with the deployment of NN-based control strategies, highlighting the theorem’s practical significance in the design and optimisation of robust NN controllers.